Day 1: ZAGREB

 The price includes:

-- 6 overnights (breakfast included) Zagreb, Zadar, Split, Dubrovnik
+- 6 overnights (breakfast included) in Zagreb, Zadar, Split, Dubrovnik

 - A/C car or minivan transportation